Key could be verified via a test request

 Other Resources

-Information about resources other than databases and the catalogue can be obtained by passing the resource id to sc_schema().
+Information about resources other than databases and the catalog can be obtained by passing the resource id to sc_schema().

 (id <- my_db_info$Factors$id)